Relative paths

 Relative paths with Repeat Signage

-These are important if you are copying presentations from one machine to another and need to monitor files for changes.
-We recommend you create a folder for each presentation such as:
+These are important if you are copying presentations from one machine to

 c:\Presentations\Lunch\Lunch.rsp